agilityfeat/terraform-aws-webrtc-ventures-chime-starter-kit/examples/route53-dns/README.md

 Once terraform provisions the infrastructure you will get the `application_domain` output value which you can open on your browser to access the application.

 ## Additional info:
-I get this output from terraform after successfully creating my resources:
+You will get similar output to this from Terraform after successfully creating all the resources:
 ```bash
 Outputs:

 application_domain = "video.chimestarter.example.com"

 ```
-Then I can reach my application on: `https://video.chimestarter.example.com`.
+Then you can reach the application on: `https://video.chimestarter.example.com`.

 For further help reach out at: [info@webrtc.ventures](mailto:info@webrtc.ventures)